Kotti/Kotti/docs/add-ons.rst

 Configuring custom views, subscribers and more
 ----------------------------------------------

-ref:`kotti.includes` allows you to hook ``includeme`` functions that configure your custom views, subscribers and more.
-An ``includeme`` function takes the ref:`Pyramid Configurator API` object as its sole argument.
+:ref:`kotti.includes` allows you to hook ``includeme`` functions that configure your custom views, subscribers and more.
+An ``includeme`` function takes the :ref:`Pyramid Configurator API` object as its sole argument.
 An example:

 .. code-block:: python